keikhcheung/notes/content/Continuous-scroll-is-hard-for-retaining-information.md

 It is often hard to roll back up a few paragraphs and highlight the ideas I only later recognise important.
 The complexity is severer when there are only texts, with similar paragraph lengths and no any remarkable images or visual markers to anchor.
 --> [[Peripheral vision enhances discoverability]]

 What’s worse with continuous scrolling is when it is paired with automatic content refresh.
 It renders the mere spatial retention of content/information from scrolling obsolete.
-The frustration can be observed from social media platforms, where information and content are designed to be ephemeral.
+The frustration can be observed from social media platforms, where **information and content are designed to be ephemeral**.

 Continuous scroll draws focus to the instantaneous part of information that is being read, but eclipses the overall, and hinders the assimilation and recall of what has been read.